Pohang University of Science and Technology: History

-Pohang University of Science and Technology was established on December 3, 1986, by POSCO, a South Korean steel company, with Founding Chairman Tae-joon Park and the university’s first president, Hogil Kim.
-The university was founded as a research-focused institution and also hosted POSCO’s Research Institute of Science and Technology (RIST) on campus.
+Pohang University of Science and Technology was established on December 3, 1986, by POSCO, a South Korean steel company, with Founding Chairman Tae-joon Park and the university's first president, Hogil Kim.
+The university was founded as a research-focused institution and also hosted POSCO's Research Institute of Science and Technology (RIST) on campus.
 In 1994, POSTECH established the Pohang Accelerator Laboratory (PAL), a third-generation synchrotron light source, which later became a national research facility.
-In 2016, the university completed construction of the PAL-XFEL (X-ray Free Electron Laser), a fourth-generation light source, at a cost of approximately USD 390 million.
+In 2016, the university completed construction of the PAL-XFEL (X-ray Free Electron Laser), a fourth-generation light source, at a cost of approximately US$390 million.
 PAL-XFEL was the third facility of its kind in the world at the time of completion, intended to support research in various fields including life sciences, materials science, chemistry, and physics.

 The university held its first matriculation ceremony on March 5, 1987.
 The Department of Life Sciences was founded on March 1, 1989.
 The first master's degrees were conferred on February 7, 1990, and the first bachelor's degrees on February 20, 1991.
 The Pohang Light Source was completed on December 7, 1994.
 In 1998, Asiaweek Magazine ranked POSTECH first among science and technology universities in Asia.
 On February 28, 2000, the university, in collaboration with the City of Pohang and POSCO, established the Pohang Techno Park.
 The Asia Pacific Center for Theoretical Physics relocated to POSTECH on August 23, 2001.
 The university was recognized by the Ministry of Education and Human Resources Development as an “Excellent University for Educational Reform” for seven consecutive years starting in the late 1990s.
 The Tae-joon Park Digital Library opened on April 25, 2003.
 The Graduate Institute of Ferrous Technology (GIFT) was established on September 9, 2005, followed by the National Institute for Nanomaterials Technology on May 30, 2007.